 All proposals must be submitted by a U.S. nonprofit 501(c)3, or equivalent, organization serving Orange County, California either exclusively or as a large part of the proposed effort.
 As a matter of policy, the Foundation does not provide grants to non-U.S. organizations or institutions.
 Proposals for collaborative projects are acceptable, but a lead organization that meets the criteria must be specified.

 Proposed projects should be aligned with the Foundation’s aim of “supporting young scientists today for tomorrow’s breakthrough discoveries” and oriented toward achieving positive outcomes in at least one of the Foundation’s current funding priorities:

 - Engaging youth in hands-on science and math activities to encourage curiosity and student-driven exploration and learning

 - Increasing diversity in science

 - Using technology to engage youth in STEAM

 - Discovering Orange County – looking closer at the science behind seismology, robotics, space, sustainability, or agriculture

 - Promoting the Beckmans’ legacy of technology innovation and leadership in Orange County

-Local Community Grants projects are typically completed within a year of funding, but multi-year grants may be allowed based on the proposed work.
-The per project award range is usually $25,000-$100,000 per year.
-Projects must be located within Orange County, CA. Mid- and post-project reporting will be required.
+Projects are typically completed within a year of funding.
+The amount of the funding requested should be justified by the scope of the project.
+Projects must be located within Orange County, California.
+Mid- and post-project reporting will be required.